mecid/mecid.github.io/_posts/2025-07-01-glassifying-toolbars-in-swiftui.md

 ![glassy-toolbar](/public/glassy-toolbar-2.png)

- Today, we learned how to make our toolbars supporting the new Liquid Glass design language.
+ To wrap up, Liquid Glass marks a significant evolution in Apple’s design language, and toolbars are at the center of this transformation.
+With their new glassy appearance, grouped layouts, and symbolic button emphasis, toolbars now offer a more modern and visually cohesive experience across platforms.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!